SAP/fundamental-react/.github/CONTRIBUTING.md

 - Your explanation is clear and complete.
 - You provide example code and/or screenshots (recommended).

 If you meet the above criteria, you can submit issues with our [GitHub issue tracker](https://github.com/SAP/fundamental-react/issues/new).
-Please use [labels](#usage-of-labels) to categorize your issue.

 ## Feature Requests